 Individual alternative route candidates should contact their program for details on how they can participate.

 The Legislature provided $600,000 per year for this grant, allowing us to provide funds to support 100 candidates per year.
 WSAC allocated $800,000 per year for candidate conditional loan scholarships as part of this grant.
 We will distribute candidate-centric funding to grantees using the structure outlined in the table below.

 |Mentor teacher||$500 per year|

 Alternative routes and growing your own teachers

-Alternative Routes programs that applied for the block grant in 2017 received grant funding for fiscal years 2018-20.
-Block grant awardees must submit an annual data collection on the implementation of the grant activities.
-The data collection tool is hosted on Survey Gizmo, and we will send the link and instructions directly to the block grant program contacts in August 2020.
+Alternative route programs that applied for the block grant in 2019 received funding for school years 2020-22.
+Grantees must submit an annual data collection on the implementation of grant-funded activities.
+View the data collection template here.

 View the 2019 application instructions packet (PDF) for more information about the 2020-22 award cycle.
 View the 2020-22 grantees (spreadsheet).

 Contact PESB@k12.wa.us with questions about this grant.